 Colon et al. introduced general lifecycle issues associated with diapers and then focused their work on the compostability of the product after use.77.
 The authors point out that harmful effects on human health and the environment could be due to SAP degradation, as discussed in other studies mentioned in the paper.
-However, new SAP raw materials seem to be available today which do not show negative effects on human health.
+However, SAP materials available today do not seem to present negative effects on human health.
 The authors also carried out studies on composting the organic fraction of municipal solid waste (OFMSW) with and without single-use diapers (0-3% by weight).
 Parameters analysed were moisture content, organic matter content, pH, electrical conductivity, C/N ratio (ratio of carbon to nitrogen), bulk density, porosity, temperature, amount of pathogens (Salmonella and E. coli the selected indicator organisms), heavy metal content, phytotoxicity and respiration index.
 Results indicate that all the parameters are quite similar whether or not diapers were fed to the composting plant.
 The authors relate this to the high content of pure organic material in their experimental set-up (97% of organic material and 3% of materials from diapers).
 Small amounts of diapers composted together with organic materials should not decrease the quality of the compost with regard to the content of main nutrients and pathogens.
 However, the presence of materials from used diapers slightly increased the level of zinc, which could prevent the possibility to mix large amounts of diapers with OFMSW in composting plants.